z390development/z390/doc/user_guide/zCICS/zcics_app_prog_guide.md

 SET() is currently intended to be an internal parameter.

-!!!
-Warning
+> [!WARNING]
-    SET does not conform to the standard used for BMS PAGING.
+> SET does not conform to the standard used for BMS PAGING.

 #### Errors